What is Imposed Budgeting?

 Imposed budgeting takes less time than bottom-up budgeting because it only allows the input of key decision-makers.
 In the case of bottom-up budgeting, the lower-level staff is required to contribute towards the budget preparation at the department level.
 It will take a lot of time and effort before the final budget is ready.

-Imposed budgeting only allows input from a few people with access to key information on the company’s performance, and therefore, better placed to make suggestions.
+Imposed budgeting only allows input from a few people who have access to key information on the company’s performance and, therefore, are better placed to make suggestions.

 3. Better financial control

 Imposed budgeting gives management better control over the company’s financials.
-The management starts by evaluating the company’s financial needs and the expense budget required to meet its needs and generate revenues.
-It gives them better control in determining how much of the total budget goes to specific departments, depending on the trends, past performance, and revenue projections.
+Management starts by evaluating the company’s financial needs and the expense budget required to meet its needs and generate revenues.
+It gives them better control in determining how much of the total budget goes to specific departments, depending on past performance and revenue projections.

 Limitations of Imposed Budgeting